grdddj/done-for-today/plan.md

 ## Deep work

+Manufacturing tests:
+- add the admin section

 Translations:
-- rebase matejcik's branch
-- fix tests
+- fix issues, make sure all the tests are green, record fixtures

 ## Other work